percyfal/ratatosk/README.md

 ### Merging samples over several runs ###

 Sample *P001_101_index3* has data from two separate runs that should be merged.
-The class `pm.luigi.picard.MergeSamFiles` merges sample_run files and places the result in the sample directory.
+The class `ratatosk.picard.MergeSamFiles` merges sample_run files and places the result in the sample directory.
 The implementation currently depends on the directory structure 'sample/fc1', sample/fc2' etc.